 Doctor of Philosophy in Wildlife Ecology

-Ph.D. students are only accepted if the department or faculty have funding for graduate assistantships, tuition and research expenses.
-Acceptance to the University of Maine graduate programs in wildlife ecology is highly competitive.
-Most successful applicants have an excellent academic record (3.4-4.0 gpa), high scores on the Graduate Record Examination, substantial practical experience through summer or post-graduate employment, and strong letters of recommendation.
+Ph.D. students are only accepted if the department or faculty has funding for graduate assistantships, tuition, and research expenses.
+Acceptance to the University of Maine graduate programs in wildlife ecology (WLE) is highly competitive.
+Most successful applicants have an excellent academic record (3.4-4.0 GPA), substantial practical experience through summer or post-graduate employment, and strong letters of recommendation.

 The minimum standards for the thesis-based degrees are:

 - A cumulative GPA of 3.0 (on a 4.0 basis).

 - An undergraduate degree in wildlife ecology or biology or a closely related discipline is generally required.